EhabShahat/keraza/ADMIN_GUIDE.md

    - By date range
    - By completion status
 3. **Individual Results**: Click on any attempt for detailed view
+   - Manual grading view supports `paragraph` and `photo_upload` questions
+   - For `photo_upload`, student answers are displayed as inline thumbnails with a link to open the full image in a new tab

 ### Analytics Dashboard
 - **Question Analysis**: See which questions are most/least difficult